TheFallenSpirit/ESDocs/docs/user/custom-gags.md

 There are 4 types of gag rules, these types determine the core of how the rule will function.
 Here is an explanation of each type and how they work:

-- **Replace Message:** This gag type will replace the targets entire message with the provided content.
+- **Replace Message:** This gag rule type will replace the targets entire message with the provided content.
-- **Replace Word/Phrase:** This gag type will replace a specific word or phrase in the targets message with the provided content.
+- [**Replace Word/Phrase:**](#matching-words-or-phrases) This gag rule type will replace a specific word or phrase, or every word in the targets message with the provided content.
-This gag requires the use of the `match` option, and supports the `wildcard` option.
+This gag rule type supports the use of the `match` and `wildcard` options.
-- **Append after Word/Phrase:** This gag type will add/append the provided content after a specific word or or phrase in the targets message.
+- [**Append after Word/Phrase:**](#matching-words-or-phrases) This gag rule type will add/append the provided content after a specific word or or phrase, or every word in the targets message.
-This gag requires the use of the `match` option, and supports the `wildcard` option.
+This gag rule type supports the use of the `match` and `wildcard` options.
-- **Append to End of Message:** THis gag type will add/append the provided content to the end of the targets message.
+- **Append to End of Message:** This gag rule type will add/append the provided content to the end of the targets message.

 :::tip INFO
 "Replace Message" rules supersede all other rules in a custom gag.
 If you add a Replace Message rule, it will always be prioritised.